-Through the years I have made electronic clocks of all stages of display techology.
-Dekatron tubes were an early favourite, I made seven-segment displays with filament lamps driven by DTL logic and transistors, and then LEDs and seven-segment filament displays.
+Through the years I have made electronic clocks with all stages of display techology.
+Dekatron tubes were an early favourite- the orange glow stepping round ten radial positions with two sets of ten phased intermediate electrodes, I made seven-segment displays with filament lamps driven by DTL logic and transistors, and then LEDs and seven-segment filament displays.

 Time is of course net-synchronized to the web time-servers.